 BACKGROUND OF THE INVENTION:

-Examples of prior art subsurface WEC's are: M3 Wave; CalWave Power Technologies; 40South Energy; Bombora Wave Power; an air turbine invention by Seung Kwan Song called SPA-OWC: US 9,518,556 B2; an invention by W.W.
-Hirsch: US 7,199,481 B2; an invention by Dr. Gareth Stockman called WaveSub: WO2010007418A2 and patents held by Ocean Power Technologies: US 6,768,217 B2, 6,933,623 B2 and 6,768,216 B1.
+Examples of prior art subsurface WEC's are: M3 Wave; CalWave Power Technologies; 40South Energy; Bombora Wave Power; a submerged buoy that uses a turbine PTO by Seung Kwan Song called SPA-OWC: US 9,518,556 B2; an invention by W.W.
+Hirsch: US 7,199,481 B2; international patents by AWS Ocean Energy Ltd: WO2017/025765Al and US 10,711,760 B2; a patent by Marine Power Systems called WaveSub, WO20010007418A2; and patents held by Ocean Power Technologies: US 6,768,217 B2, 6,933,623 B2 and 6,768,216 B1.

 The submerged structure is hidden from view from shore.
-The primary driving forces are wave-activated pressure differentials between the upper and lower extremities of the submerged buoy.
-By integrating the patented PTO with a proven subsurface buoy design, a new, greatly improved point absorber has been created.
-The submerged buoy is protected from heavy seas and, consequently, there is little stress placed on its single-point mooring.
+The primary driving force is the wave-activated pressure differentials that exist between the upper and lower extremities of the submerged buoy.
+By integrating the patented Hanna PTO with the proven subsurface buoy design, a new, greatly improved point absorber has been created.
+The submerged buoy enjoys many advantages over floating point absorbers: It is protected from storms and heavy seas; consequently, there is little stress placed on its single-point mooring line.
+It uses a seawater ballast system to adjust bouncy; the system is used to raise and lower the buoy for servicing.
 The buoy is less expensive to build because the structure can be much lighter than surface-type power buoys.
-The buoy is vertical and stable with no pitch and surge motions.
-Being stationary, the device does not require complex and expensive phase-control or latching mechanisms.
-This is a significant cost saving over surface buoys.
-The buoy’s internal drive float rises and falls in direct synchronicity to all types of incident wave spectra for optimum one to one power capture.
-Travel limits of the internal float and shaft, have no abrupt ‘end stops' and shock loads due to the measured amount of air contained within the closed system.
-The design uses multi-length and varied diameter Acceleration Tubes for sensitive energy capture over a wide bandwidth.
-The direct-drive PTO and its PM, air-cored generators are housed within a sealed pod.
-The modular pod can be easily removed at sea for servicing.
+The buoy is vertical and stable with no pitch, heave and surge motions.
+Being stationary, the device is not sensitive to wave direction.
+It does not require complex and expensive phase-control or latching mechanisms; which presents a significant cost saving over surface buoys.
+The system is versatile and can use two prime mover options: When using the first optional prime mover, the internal Float, its linear motion rises and falls in direct synchronicity to all types of incident wave spectra for optimum one to one power capture.
+The internal Float has no abrupt ‘end stops’ due to the measured amount of air contained within the closed system.
+When using the second optional prime mover, the self-rectifying Propeller Blades, the PTO spins without using an internal Float.
+There are no abrupt end stops due to the Blades’ rotary motion.
+In either case, both prime mover options use multi-length and varied diameter Acceleration Tubes for a more sensitive energy capture over a wide bandwidth.
+The mechanical-motion-rectified, direct-drive PTO and its generators are housed within a sealed pod.
+The modular pod can be accessed at sea for servicing by allowing the buoy to rise to the surface.
 The buoy will scale from a micro grid to utility-grade sizes.
 The direct-drive PTO is versatile: it can also spin centrifugal pumps to deliver water to onshore storage tanks.
 The stored water will drive generators to power desalination plants.
-The PTO’s one way flywheel(s) maintains momentum at the top and bottom of each wave cycle for a smooth and sustained power output.
+The PTO’s one-way flywheel maintains momentum at the top and bottom of each wave cycle for a smooth and sustained power output.